Last modified on November 12, 2024, 16:30 UTC

 • Artistic Legacy: Combe Martin’s industrial landscape and natural beauty have inspired artists, including J.M.W.
 Turner, whose works reflect the interplay of nature and industry.

-• Literary Connections: The village has been featured in works by authors like Charles Kingsley and R.D.
+• Literary Connections: The village has been featured in works by authors such as Charles Kingsley, Marie Corelli, and R.D.
 Blackmore, contributing to its fame as a tourist destination.

 • The Pack o' Cards Inn, a landmark national monument, was built in 1690 by George Ley.

-• West Challacombe and Buzzacott Manors reflect the architectural heritage of the village.
+• West Challacombe and Buzzacott Manors also reflect the local architectural heritage.

 Industrial History